Murray throws for 2 TDs, runs for 2 as Cardinals beat Bears

 AP Sports Writer

+CHICAGO (AP) — Kyler Murray was in prime position following an interception on the game’s opening possession.
+He fumbled his first snap.

+Good thing for him, he made the recovery.
+Three plays later, he celebrated a touchdown pass to DeAndre Hopkins.
+And just like that, the Arizona Cardinals were on the way to another easy road win.

-LAKE FOREST, Ill.
-(AP) — Kyler Murray threw for two touchdowns and ran for two more in his return from an ankle injury, and the Arizona Cardinals beat the struggling Chicago Bears 33-22 on Sunday.
+Murray threw for two touchdowns and ran for two more in his return from an ankle injury, and the Cardinals beat the struggling Chicago Bears 33-22 on Sunday.

 The Cardinals, who were coming off a bye, improved to 7-0 on the road, with each win by 10 points or more.